GRAD Contests

 “While pursuing a Master’s degree may have moments of difficulties.
 Rest assured knowing that the outcome is well worth the hard work.”

 On Feb.
-6, 2020, the Yeates School of Graduate Studies revealed the winners of the 2019-20 GRAD Contests at a special awards reception.
+6, 2020, the Yeates School of Graduate and Postdoctoral Studies revealed the winners of the 2019-20 GRAD Contests at a special awards reception.
 More than 120 students from all faculties shared their ideas and creativity by entering the two contests:

 My Grad Story